We keep the Free Access for National Sports People (FANS) scheme Privacy Notice under review. It was last reviewed and updated in October 2022.

 - equal opportunities monitoring information, including information about your age, ethnic origin, and disability

-You are under no statutory or contractual obligation to provide personal data to us during the application process.
-However, if you do not provide the information, we may not be able to process your application properly or at all.
+If you do not provide the information on your application, we may not be able to process your application properly or at all.

 See further details about how we define personal data and non-personal data.